freerange/site/soups/weeknotes/week-171.markdown

 ## Henry Ford

-Allthough we've been concentrating on Sauron, it's not the only thing we've worked on.
+Although we've been concentrating on Sauron, it's not the only thing we've worked on.
 In particular we've had a lot of interest about [printer](/printer), with several people requesting one.
 To meet this demand, a small production line was set up in our office.
 For most of the week, the smell of solder wafted through the air.

 <img src="/images/blog/henry-ford.jpg" width="550px" />